pyload/pyload/docs/write_hooks.rst

 Providing RPC services
 ----------------------

-You may noticed that pyLoad has an :class:`Api <pyload.Api.Api>`, which can be used internal or called by clients via RPC.
+You may noticed that pyLoad has an :class:`Api <pyload.api.Api>`, which can be used internal or called by clients via RPC.
 So probably clients want to be able to interact with your hook to request it's state or invoke some action.

 Sounds complicated but is very easy to do.
 Just use the ``Expose`` decorator: ::